Tenerife viola masterclass

 Entries for this call must be submitted online exclusively and must include the following documentation:

-Online entry form: Complete all required fields.
+1. Online application form: Complete all required fields.

-Candidate's artistic biography: A brief summary including education, career, and artistic achievements.
+3. Applicant's artistic biography: A brief summary including education, career, and artistic achievements.

-Candidate's photo: Must be a copyright-free image suitable for publication.
+4. Applicant's photo: Must be a copyright-free image suitable for publication.

 Video quality: 720p or higher